 But what did you find fascinating in Digital Marketing?
 Do you find PPC campaigns charming?!
 What does just give you the passion to say “oh, this is a great job!”?

 I think the things I love about it is that every day I get to go into like three or four different industries per day, and because I have such a passion for business, it’s not just so much the digital marketing, is that every day I go into multiple different businesses and talk about the challenges in their businesses, and it’s almost being like a business adviser where solutions are in digital marketing.
-It’s not so much logging into PPC and getting – you know – excited: it’s more than I go into a business and they say “oh, my business is really struggling from these factors”, and I help people fix their businesses, so what I’m getting to do every day is just talk about business all day, which is like the best thing, it’s like drugs for me!
+It’s not so much longing into PPC and getting – you know – excited: it’s more than I go into a business and they say “oh, my business is really struggling from these factors”, and I help people fix their businesses, so what I’m getting to do every day is just talk about business all day, which is like the best thing, it’s like drugs for me!